karakun/karakun.github.io/_posts/2018-06-29-flavoured-artefacts-with-gradle.md

 {:.admonition-note}

-And finally, we define the `Main-Class` name as an sttribute for the manifest.
+To get executeable jar artefacts, we define the `Main-Class` name as an attribute for the manifest.
-ShadowJar usually adopts it automatically when the application plugin is used, but as we are using a custom shadowJar task here, we also need to apply it with those three lines.
+`ShadowJar` usually adopts it automatically when the application plugin is used, but as we are using a custom shadowJar task here, we also need to apply it with those three lines.

 Finally, by defining the dependency with `dependsOn`, we can afterwards just type